caltechlibrary/andor/README.md

 + [dataset](https://github.com/caltechlibrary/dataset) collections are sufficient to hold metadata and media
 + UI can be implemented using HTML 5 elements, minimal JavaScript and CSS
 + Small number of curatorial users, larger number of readers
-+ Configurable workflows are a requirement
++ Configurable roles are a requirement
-    + workflows describe capabilities (permissions)
+    + roles describe capabilities (permissions)
-    + workflows describe a work queue (object state)
+    + roles describe one or more work queues
+    + queues are an object state
 + Use existing object scheme (e.g. EPrints XML in Oral Histories)
-+ Authentication is external (e.g. Shibboleth, OAuth 2)
++ Authentication is external (e.g. Basic Auth, JWT, Shibboleth, OAuth 2)
 + Search and query are handle independent of API
     + e.g. Lunr either browser or server side